Crookes radiometer: Horizontal vane light mill

 The thermal creep from the hot side of a vane to the cold side has been demonstrated in a mill with horizontal vanes that have a two-tone surface with a black half and a white half.
 This design is called a Hettner radiometer.
 This radiometer's angular speed was found to be limited by the behavior of the drag force due to the gas in the vessel more than by the behavior of the thermal creep force.
 This design does not experience the Einstein effect because the faces are parallel to the temperature gradient.

 Nanoscale light mill

-In 2010 researchers at the University of California, Berkeley succeeded in building a nanoscale light mill that works on an entirely different principle to the Crookes radiometer.
+In 2010 researchers at the University of California, Berkeley, succeeded in building a nanoscale light mill that works on an entirely different principle to the Crookes radiometer.
 A gold light mill, only 100 nanometers in diameter, was built and illuminated by laser light that had been tuned.
 The possibility of doing this had been suggested by the Princeton physicist Richard Beth in 1936.
 The torque was greatly enhanced by the resonant coupling of the incident light to plasmonic waves in the gold structure.

+Practical applications

+The radiometric effect has not been often used for practical applications.
+Marcel Bétrisey made in 2001 two different clocks (Le Chronolithe and Conti) powered by the light.
+Their pendulums had bulb lamps located outside the glass dôme and pointing against 4 mica vanes.
+One meter pendulum gives one second, two lamps placed in either side light up alternately, thus "pushing" the 4 kilos pendulum each time.
+As there was vacuum inside, its accuracy was of the order of 2 seconds per month.